 For the next three to five weeks, growers will be working carefully to manage irrigations and maintain available water throughout the root profile.
 By optimizing available water, we can maintain our crop weight, quality and overall tree health going into hull split.

-A big concern for growers right now is losing their deeper moisture within the trees.
+A big concern right now is losing their deeper moisture within the trees.
 To maintain available water down to 36”, we have had to step up the length of irrigations and even tightened up the frequency.

 Fields that received 24 hours weekly have doubled in demand within the last 45 days and are now at 36 to 48 hour sets one to two times per week.